Why I Became a Calvinist

 eph 2:9 Not of works, lest any man should boast.

-A necessary consequence of these doctrines is that salvation is of God from start to finish.
+A necessary consequence of these doctrines is that salvation is of God from start to finish, as saving faith begins and ends with God, not us.
 There are scriptures that assert this position outright:

 heb 12:2 Looking unto Jesus the author and finisher of our faith; ...